robinkarim/Production-Book/docs/ini/cirrent-agent.rst

 The CIRRENT™ Agent consists out of three components that work together to connect your device to the CIRRENT™ Cloud and to report observation from your device.

-* cirrent_agent
+* **cirrent_agent**
   An executable binary that runs as a daemon (CIRRENT™_agent)

-* libcirrent_api.so
+* **libcirrent_api.so**

   Shared library for communicating and controlling the CIRRENT™ Agent.

   Communication and control of the CIRRENT™ Agent is done either by linking in the libcirrent using the cirrent.h header or using the cirrent_cli shell utility (which internally uses the libcirrent)

-* cirrent_cli
+* **cirrent_cli**

   Shell utility for communicating and controlling the CIRRENT™ Agent using the libCIRRENT™_api.so library.

-  Refer to the section on the CIRRENT™ Agent API for a list of the commands that you can run.
+  Refer to the section on the CIRRENT™ Agent API for a list of the commands that you can run on cirrent_cli.

 *********************************************
 Steps for installing CIRRENT™ Agent on Linux
 *********************************************

 Steps for installing CIRRENT™ Agent will vary depending on which Linux distribution your device uses.
 Note that each CIRRENT™ Agent must be authorized to communicate with the CIRRENT™ Cloud.
 Log into your CIRRENT™ Console account to generate the provisioning key and secret key if you don’t have one already.

-We provide sample installation instructions for Raspberry Pi below, but in the broad your installation steps will look as follows:
+We provide sample installation instructions for Raspberry Pi in the section below, but in the broad your Linux installation steps will look as follows:

 1. Ensure your device is fully updated
 2. Verify that your device can connect to Wi-Fi